 Illustrations by Jenny Costello

-With businesses struggling to survive through the recession armageddon, a few innovative individuals are thriving, using their imagination and collaborations with other creatives to succeed.
+With businesses struggling to survive through the recession armageddon, this site a few innovative individuals are thriving, using their imagination and collaborations with other creatives to succeed.
 Sarah Bagner, or ‘Supermarket Sarah‘ transformed a wall of her own home into a window dresser’s dream; featuring both vintage finds and handmade creations from the likes of Donna Wilson.
 Inviting shoppers into her home for tea and cake has gained her such a following that Selfridges even invited her to curate a wall for them.

 Supermarket Sarah, illustrated by Emma Block